Chandler's disease: Stem cells

-Stem Cell Therapy

 Bone marrow

-Bone marrow cells aid in angiogenesis or blood vessel formation.
+Bone marrow cells aid in angiogenesis (blood vessel formation).
 A stem cell transplants have shown some success and can be an experimental option for patients when combined with other treatments.
-Preliminary results are not definitive yet due to getting a large enough sample size but the preliminary data are pointing to a possible positive correlation and outcome.
+Preliminary results are not definitive yet due to small sample sizes but the preliminary data are pointing to a possible positive correlation and outcome.
 There are many challenges that come with bone marrow transplants so further research is needed.

 Extracorporeal shockwaves

-Extracorporeal Shockwave Therapy (ESWT) sends sound waves through soft tissue and bone causing microbreaking.
+Extracorporeal shockwave therapy (ESWT) sends sound waves through soft tissue and bone causing microbreaking.
 It helps break up scar tissue and other nonhealthy tissue allowing for increased repair to the area.
 ESWT has been shown to restore tissue oxygenation, reduce edema or fluid build up, and induce angiogenesis.

 Pulsed electromagnetic field

-Pulse Electromagnetic Field (PEMF) therapy uses pulsating electromagnetic fields to help promote ion movement and reduction of free radicals.
+Pulsed electromagnetic field therapy (PEMF) therapy uses pulsating electromagnetic fields to help promote ion movement and reduction of free radicals.
 Along with this it is theorized that the magnetic fields help "communicate with the body" to increase and improve body functions such as healing.
 There have been numerous studious on this therapy since it is relatively new.
 The results are promising but nothing is definitive and is still experimental at the moment.
 In orthopedics PEMF is used to stimulate osteogenesis and angiogenesis.

 Hyperbaric oxygen

-Hyperbaric Oxygen (HBO) Therapy

-Hyperbaric oxygen HBO works by filling a sealed container with 100% oxygen and increasing the pressure in the chamber to a safe amount.
+Hyperbaric oxygen (HBO) therapy works by filling a sealed container with 100% oxygen and increasing the pressure in the chamber to a safe amount.
 The pressure basically causes and imbalance of partial oxygen pressure in your blood increasing cellular and plasma uptake of blood.
 This extra oxygen in the body due to the therapy increases extracellular oxygen concentration and reduces cellular ischemia and edema by inducing vasoconstriction.
 This therapy is expensive and not easily available.
 On its own it in a limited setting it has limited effectiveness but with a combination of treatments and proper frequency can help increase healing and prognosis.

-It should be mentioned that weightbearing restrictions alone is not a sufficient treatment in preventing progression of the condition but when combined with the therapies above it can improve case success rate.
+Weightbearing restriction alone is not a sufficient treatment in preventing progression of the condition but when combined with the therapies above it can improve case success rate.